-- 10.6.1 Before construction begins, only the following are allowed in the staging yards: all builders, members, loose nuts, loose bolts, and tools.
-Every member, loose nut, loose bolt, and tool must be in contact with the ground and must fit entirely within the assigned area of a staging yard as designated on the Staging Yard detail on the Site Plan Diagram.
-Loose nuts may be installed on loose bolts.
-Tools or parts of tools cannot touch each other.
-Builders are wearing personal protective equipment as well as optional clothing such as pouches.
-At the start, builders cannot touch members, tools, nuts, or bolts, which may only be picked up and passed from one builder to another after timed construction begins.
-There shall be nothing within the construction site that is not in a staging yard. - Judges inspect members, loose nuts, loose bolts, and tools as they are placed in the staging yards.
+10.6.1.4 Every member, loose nut, loose bolt, and tool must fit entirely within the assigned area of a staging yard as designated on the Staging Yard detail on the Site Plan Diagram.

+10.6.2 Before construction begins, builders must be wearing personal protective equipment as well as optional clothing such as pouches.

+10.6.3 At the start, builders designated as barges must be in a dock area.
+All other builders must be in their designated areas within the staging yards and cannot touch members, tools, nuts, or bolts, which may only be picked up and passed from one builder to another after timed construction begins.

+10.6.4 Judges inspect members, loose nuts, loose bolts, and tools as they are placed in the staging yards.
+Judges may empty rigid containers used for loose nuts and loose bolts to inspect the containers and contents.
 Tools that do not conform to regulation 10.2.3 and 10.2.4 shall be removed from the staging yard and shall not be used.
 After inspection and throughout timed construction, additional members, tools, nuts, bolts, or other items shall not be brought into the construction site nor shall anything be removed.
-Additional builders shall not enter the construction site after the beginning of timed construction. - 10.6.3 Timing and construction begin when the captain signifies that the team is ready and the judge declares the start.
+Additional builders shall not enter the construction site after the beginning of timed construction.

+10.6.5 Timing and construction begin when the captain signifies that the team is ready and the judge declares the start.